 What metal is best?

-Foe gents wedding rings, we think palladium is a cheap alternative to platinum and 18k white gold.
+Foe gents wedding rings, we think palladium is a good, cheaper alternative to platinum and 18k white gold.

 I’m interested in buying diamonds as an investment – can you help?

-Yes, we specialise in finding the best diamond for our customers budgets, for engagement rings and for investment purposes.
+Yes, we specialise in finding the best diamond for our customers budgets whether it be for engagement rings or for investment purposes.
 We can advise you on the best investment options for you in our Dublin offices.
 Please contact us to arrange an appointment.

 I have a mount, can I just purchase a loose diamond?